 All Hell Breaks Loose

-Plenty of imitators and rip-offs followed too, particularly in the Holiday-themed department.
+Plenty of imitators and rip-offs followed, too, particularly in the Holiday-themed department.
 Some were a lot better than others as the genre descended to its most kitschy.
 Similar to the first horror movie, these films were not intended to scare but to entertain.

 The Present Day